ppy/osu-wiki/news/2022-08-30-changes-to-osu-mania-sr-and-pp.md

 put accuracy formula image here

-At 80% accuracy and below, the player will receive no PP for their score.
-This scales linearly to 100% accuracy where the player recieves the maximum possible PP for their play.
+At 80% accuracy and below, the player will receive no pp for their score.
+This scales linearly to 100% accuracy where the player recieves the maximum possible pp for their play.

-Compared to the old system, this buffs very high accuracy scores while nerfing lower accuracy ones.
-However, some scores that previously received no PP will find that they now do reward some PP.
+Compared to the old system, this buffs very high-accuracy scores while nerfing lower-accuracy ones.
+However, some scores that previously received no pp will find that they now do reward some pp.

 ### Other changes

-As a consequence of accuracy now determining PP, this led to some other changes:
+As a consequence of accuracy now determining pp, this led to some other changes:

-- **No Fail rewards 0.75x of No Mod PP**.
-Previously, due to No Fail's mod multiplier limiting score to below 500,000 you couldn't gain any PP with it.
+- **No Fail rewards 0.75x of No Mod pp**.
+Previously, due to No Fail's mod multiplier limiting score to below 500,000 you couldn't gain any pp with it.
-- **"Accuracy PP" has been removed**.
+- **"Accuracy pp" has been removed**.
 It would previously be rewarded to scores that had a score above 960,000.
-This has been accounted for in the accuracy PP formula.
+This has been accounted for in the new accuracy pp formula.
-- **Star rating to PP curve formula has been simplified**.
+- **Star rating to pp curve formula has been simplified**.
 Only minor differences here.

 ---